 As the succulents gain their growth, they must have established roots too.
 You can water sparingly.
 It is very important to not overwater them.

 Aside from giving enough and the right amount of water, succulents may need fertilizer at some point.
-The one that I am applying to my plants is the Miracle-Gro Succulent Plant Food (you can buy this on Amazon).
+The one that I am applying to my plants is the Miracle-Gro Succulent Plant Food (check this on Amazon).

 How long do succulents take to grow from cuttings?